 Declaring a Minor

 Students who are interested in pursuing a minor in Adult and Organizational Development (AOD) should speak to their advisor in the school or college in which they are pursuing their degree to discuss how this minor fits into their overall academic plan.
-Students must formally declare the AOD minor upon completing no more than 6 credits toward the minor by meeting with a College of Education advisor.
-Appointments are located at the Shimada Resource Center, Suite 150 Ritter Annex and can be made by calling 215-204.8011.
+Students must formally declare the AOD minor upon completing no more than 6 credits toward the minor by meeting with a College of Education and Human Development advisor.
+Appointments are located at the Shimada Resource Center, Suite 150 Ritter Annex and can be made via TUportal or by calling 215-204.8011.
 There is no penalty if the minor is not completed.